Maintain the highest levels of quality and productivity

 - Give skilled welding operators more efficient tools to support high productivity

-Specifically, welding technologies are making it easier for welding operators of varying skillsets to make quality welds — even with the presence of changes in stick-out, torch angle and travel speeds common to those newer to the process.
-Since such power sources offer improved arc performance, they also give entry-level welding operators the ability to deliver a better weld faster, with less training — and they provide companies a new way to attract more in-demand, skilled welding operators by offering them easier-to-use equipment.
+Specifically, technologies are making it easier for operators of varying skillsets to make quality welds.
+This is despite the changes in stick-out, torch angle and travel speed common to those newer to the process.
+When power sources offer improved arc performance, they also give entry-level welders the ability to deliver a better weld faster, with less training.
+And they provide companies a new way to attract more in-demand, skilled welding operators by offering them easier-to-use equipment.
 The cumulative result is greater productivity for the companies without sacrificing quality.

-The integration of advanced welding processes, like modified short-circuit MIG, into these machines is helping to further maximize welding operator training and performance efficiencies.
-This process, in particular, anticipates and controls each short circuit, then reduces the available welding current to create a consistent metal transfer.
+The integration of advanced welding processes, like modified short-circuit MIG, into these machines is helping to further maximize training and performance efficiencies.
+This process anticipates and controls each short circuit, then reduces the available welding current to create a consistent metal transfer.
 This precisely controlled metal transfer provides uniform droplets, creating only small ripples in the weld puddle and producing a consistent tie-in to the sidewall.
-Along with its ability to maintain the same arc length regardless of stick-out, this process makes it much easier for welding operators to control the puddle, and to quickly and easily learn to create uniform, high-quality welds.
+Along with its ability to maintain the same arc length regardless of stick-out, this process makes it much easier for operators to control the puddle, and to quickly and easily learn to create uniform, high-quality welds.

-By comparison, standard short-circuit MIG technology presents a more unpredictable short circuit, as well as a more turbulent puddle, which can be difficult to control, making it more difficult for less skilled welding operators to master.
+By comparison, standard short-circuit MIG technology presents a more unpredictable short circuit, as well as a more turbulent puddle.
+That can make the puddle difficult to control, so it's more difficult for less skilled operators to master.

 Simplified user interfaces on welding power sources are also emerging.
-These help take the guesswork out of programming the machine, and some even show full words and descriptions on an easy-to-read digital display, eliminating the potential for confusion over welding terminology, shorthand and acronyms.
+These help take the guesswork out of programming the machine.
+Some interfaces even show full words and descriptions on an easy-to-read digital display.
+This eliminates the potential for confusion over welding terminology, shorthand and acronyms.

 New materials call for new technologies

-The demand for new welding technology is also being driven, in large part, by the introduction of new materials to the industry — materials being used at times to reduce the overall weight of finished products, and lower product and production costs.
+The demand for new welding technology is also being driven, in large part, by the introduction of new materials to the industry.
+These materials are used at times to reduce the overall weight of finished products, and lower product and production costs.
 This trend is affecting a variety of sectors.
 For example: